pulp/pulpproject.org/_posts/2021-06-14-pulp-community-update.md

 If you want to use IRC, you can find corresponding rooms on Libera.Chat that are bridged to our new Matrix rooms.

-You can find an up-to-date list of our channels and their purpose on our [Chat with us](/help/chat-with-us) page.
+You can find an up-to-date list of our channels and their purpose on our [Chat to us](/help/#chat-to-us) page.

 ## GitHub Discussions